magma/magma/SECURITY.md

 For more information on security advisories, see [the GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/managing-security-vulnerabilities/managing-security-vulnerabilities-in-your-project).

-## Security Vulnerabiltiy Team Members
+## Security Vulnerability Team Members

 The Security Vulneratily team members shall include the members of the TSC and other current Codeowners of the Magma Project as approved by the TSC.